 The Nominal Group Technique

-The nominal group decision-making technique provides members with the opportunity to remain anonymous while stating their opinions.
+The nominal group technique provides members with the opportunity to remain anonymous while stating their opinions.

-The first ten to fifteen minutes of a nominal group meeting is spent allowing members to write their opinions down on a sheet of paper.
+The first ten to fifteen minutes of a nominal group meeting is spent allowing members to write their personal opinion down on a sheet of paper.
 The opinions are then collected and discussed individually.
-In some cases, group members might be asked to select their best idea and move it forward for discussion amongst the whole group.
+In some cases, group members might be asked to select their best idea and move it forward for further discussion amongst the whole group.

 This approach to decision-making is also ideal for situations in which some members of a group are more vocal while others do better in quietly contemplating the best path forward.
-It’s also a good method to use when a group is newly formed and members are still trying to determine their place within the group.
+The nominal group technique is also a good method to use when a group is newly formed and members are still trying to determine their place within the group.

 Like other approaches on this list, though, the Nominal Group Technique can take up quite a lot of time.
 Between individual brainstorming, group discussion, ranking, and voting exercises, plus a significant amount of preparation time that’s needed, this method isn’t well-suited for making decisions on the fly.